 - 42 were operated by the Georgia state government

 - 10 were run by the federal government (four by the Department of Veterans Affairs and six by the Department of Defense)

-The services offered by Georgia treatment centers vary from one facility to another.
-The N-SSATS indicates that 130 facilities offered substance abuse treatment services, while 100 offered a combination of mental health care and substance abuse treatment.
-Rehab services included:
+The services offered by these and other Georgia treatment centers vary from one facility to another.
+One hundred thirty of these facilities offered substance abuse treatment services.
+One hundred offered a combination of mental health care and substance abuse treatment.
+Other rehab services included the following:

 - Outpatient treatment (provided at 191 facilities)

 - Intensive outpatient care (provided at 84 facilities)